 Cyber Resilience relies on the successful ability to identify, protect, detect, respond, and recover quickly from an adverse cyber event and combines the IT disciplines of cybersecurity, business continuity, and incident response.

 Our cyber-security packages are only available to our business IT support clients.
 The reason for this is that to be confident in the security of your networks we need to be the end-to-end solution for those who take cybersecurity seriously.
-This starts with us providing the right products as part of our IT support packages, which then enable us to deliver on our cybersecurity monitoring and protection plans.
+This starts with us providing the right products as part of our IT support packages, which then enable us to deliver on our cyber-defence monitoring and protection plans.